dxw/playbook/playbook.md

 Throughout a sprint, delivery managers ensure that agreed process is followed, organising and facilitating discussions as required.
 They run sprint planning and retrospective sessions.
 They run daily standups with the dxw and client teams to keep everyone informed and to discuss and resolve any blockers.

-Outside these session and standups, they will maintain regular communication with the client and the delivery team to respond quickly to challenges as they arise.
-If priorities change during a sprint, the delivery manager will work with the client to understand and plan for the impact of the change.
+Outside of these session and standups, they maintain regular communication with the client and the delivery team to respond quickly to challenges as they arise.
+If priorities change during a sprint, the delivery manager works with the client to understand and plan for the impact of the change.

-#### Sprint planning
-Sprints begin with a planning session, where the full team (dxw and the client) review and prioritise the stories in the backlog.
-Working together, we discuss the stories that we are prioritising for the current sprint, ensuring that they are [well-formed](#stories) and understood by the full team.

-Often, this involves adding and updating stories, but we try to avoid this becoming the main purpose of the meeting.
-In our experience, sprint planning is much more useful when the [stories are written in advance](#backlog-grooming).

-By the end of this session, the full team should be confident that there is enough work to occupy the sprint, and that everyone fully understands what's needed.

-#### Daily standups

-TODO

-#### Retrospectives
-At the end of every sprint, the delivery manager facilitates a [retrospective](https://www.gov.uk/service-manual/agile/running-retrospectives.html) where the team can discuss how the sprint went.
-These sessions are attended by all the people involved in delivering the sprint along with the client team.

-During the session we talk about the things that did and didn't go well, we then agree actions to improve the delivery of future work.

-#### Backlog grooming
-At regular intervals (often at the end of retrospective sessions) the team will look through the sprint backlog to reprioritise and update stories, based on things we've learned during delivery and from user research.
-Stories that are no longer needed can be deleted, stories that may be needed later can be moved to the icebox and all other stories should be reprioritised for future sprints.

 ## Products